Tara-Cloud/aws-cdk-tutorial/README.md

 `cdk bootstrap`

-Successful output will look like this:
+*Expected Output*:

 ![img](readme-assets/bootstrap_existed_output.png)

 ## Step 4: Design our Application

 Remember that the unit of deployment in the AWS CDK is called a ***stack***.
 Within our CDK stacks we will use Python to define the resources we want to provision in the AWS cloud.
 Let's get started by opening `cdk_static_website/cdk_static_website_stack.py`.
 The file in it's current state will look something like this:

 ![img](readme-assets/cdk_static_website_stack%20_init_view.png)

+> :bulb: If your IDE gives you warnings like `Import "aws_cdk" could not be resolved` the most likely cause is a IDE miconfiguration related to your Python interpreter.
+Fixing this is out of scope for this tutorial, however you can safely ignore these warnings as long you have followed all the previous instructions correctly.

 This example code will deploy two AWS resources: a [Amazon SQS Queue](https://aws.amazon.com/sqs/) and a [Amazon SNS Topic](https://aws.amazon.com/sns/).

 Let's delete the existing code in `cdk_static_website_stack.py` and replace it with the following code block:

 ```
 from constructs import Construct
 from aws_cdk import (
     Stack,
     aws_s3 as s3,
-    aws_s3_deployment as s3_deploy
+    aws_s3_deployment as s3_deploy,
+    RemovalPolicy,
 )

 class CdkStaticWebsiteStack(Stack):